vogelsara/crafted-in-sweden/README.md

 There are 4 types of users of the system: Administrator, Brewery, User and Visitor (not registered).
 The following user stories apply to them:

-* As an end user who is at least 20 years old I can register to the system, so I can find breweries and their products
+* As an end user who is at least 20 years old I can view and register to the system, so I can find breweries and their products
 * As an administrator I can upload non-alcoholic products, so users can buy them directly on the page
 * As a visitor I can browse and filter these products, so I can easily find what I need
 * As a registered user I can buy the chosen products and directly pay for them